TTrung224/BlueGit/README.md

  At the moment, the system is not very scalable.
 If we encounter too much traffic, where there are too many users and user's activities, the system will definitely suffer from long load time due to time to get/put data from and to FireStore.

 ## Known Bugs:

+  For the Login using Google, on some developing computers, it might occasionally return an error while using this function.
+At the moment, we are not sure what the exact cause of this, but we suspect that it is due to the emulator not working properly.
+The reason for this is because the function would work again after resetting or wiping the emulator's data, as well as the function working fine in other developing computers.